|"Homestead," courtesy of Clare Kines|

 The Arctic Institute maintains and provides access to a list of Arctic-themed conferences, workshops, and events.
 You can access the list by clicking on the following link:

 Please help us keep this list up to date!
-If you would like to add an event to the list, please submit the required information including the event’s name, dates, location, description, website address and contact information using .
+If you would like to add an event to the list, please submit the required information including the event’s name, dates, location, description, website address and contact information using this submission form.
 The list will be updated weekly and a link to the list will be provided each week in TATW.

 READS OF THE WEEK